 Game Announcements.
 Other than player introductions, game proceedings announcements are limited to (a) those of an emergency nature; e.g., paging a doctor; (b) those of a "practical" nature; e.g., announcing that a car has left its lights on; (c) announcements that NCAA souvenir merchandise, game programs and concessions are on sale in the arena; (d) announcements of scores from another NCAA competition site; and (e) the paid attendance figure.
-It is not appropriate for the public-address announcer to introduce VIPs or game officials, or to provide information pertinent only to the host institution's activities unrelated to the tournament.
+It is not appropriate for the public-address announcer to introduce VIPs or to provide information pertinent only to the host institution's activities unrelated to the tournament (Appendix B).

 Player Introductions.
-The visiting team's starters, followed by support staff and coaches will be introduced first.
-Then the home team's starters, followed by support staff and coaches.
+The visiting team's starters are introduced, followed by starters numerically and captains, then coaches.
+Then the home team's nonstarters, starters, followed by coaches.
+The officials are announced last.